aefarrell/aefarrell.github.io/_posts/2023-10-30-dispersion_parameter_sensitivity.md

 ## References

-+ <a name="ccps-1999">AIChE/CCPS</a>.
-1999. *Guidelines for Consequence Analysis of Chemical Releases.* New York: American Institute of Chemical Engineers
++ <a name="ccps-1999">AIChE/CCPS</a>. *Guidelines for Consequence Analysis of Chemical Releases.* New York: American Institute of Chemical Engineers, 1999.
 + <a name="bakkum-2005">Bakkum</a>, E.A. and N.J.
 Duijm.
-2005.
-"Chapter 4 - Vapour Cloud Dispersion" in *Methods for the Calculation of Physical Effects, CPR 14E* (TNO Yellow Book) Edited by C.J.H. van den Bosch and R.A.P.M.
+"Chapter 4 - Vapour Cloud Dispersion" in *Methods for the Calculation of Physical Effects, CPR 14E*, 3rd ed.
+Edited by C.J.H. van den Bosch and R.A.P.M.
 Weterings.
-The Netherlands.
+The Hague: TNO, 2005. [url](https://repository.tno.nl/islandora/object/uuid:4928209c-5998-4261-9393-3d55073e6e87)
-+ <a name="briggs-1973">Briggs</a>, Gary A. 1973. *Diffusion Estimation for Small Emissions.
-Preliminary Report.* United States. [doi:10.2172/5118833](https://doi.org/10.2172/5118833)
++ <a name="briggs-1973">Briggs</a>, Gary A. *Diffusion Estimation for Small Emissions.
+Preliminary Report.* Oak Ridge: Air Resources Atmospheric Turbulence and Diffusion Laboratory, NOAA, 1973. [doi:10.2172/5118833](https://doi.org/10.2172/5118833)
-+ <a name="epa-1995">EPA</a>.
-1995. *User's Guide for the Industrial Source Complex (ISC3) Dispersion Models, vol 2.* United States Environmental Protection Agency [EPA-454/B-95-003b](https://gaftp.epa.gov/Air/aqmg/SCRAM/models/other/isc3/isc3v2.pdf)
++ <a name="epa-1995">EPA</a>. *User's Guide for the Industrial Source Complex (ISC3) Dispersion Models, vol 2.* Research Triangle Park, NC: Office of Air Quality Planning and Standards, US EPA, 1995.
+[EPA-454/B-95-003b](https://gaftp.epa.gov/Air/aqmg/SCRAM/models/other/isc3/isc3v2.pdf)
-+ <a name="griffiths-1994">Griffiths</a>, R. F. 1994.
-"Errors in the use of the Briggs parameterization for atmospheric dispersion coefficients." *Atmospheric Environment* 28(17):2861-2865 [doi:10.1016/1352-2310(94)90086-8](https://doi.org/10.1016/1352-2310(94)90086-8)
++ <a name="griffiths-1994">Griffiths</a>, R. F. "Errors in the use of the Briggs parameterization for atmospheric dispersion coefficients." *Atmospheric Environment* 28, no. 17 (1994):2861-2865. [doi:10.1016/1352-2310(94)90086-8](https://doi.org/10.1016/1352-2310(94)90086-8)
 + <a name="hanna-1982">Hanna</a>, Steven R., Gary A. Briggs, and Rayford P. Hosker Jr. 1982. *Handbook on atmospheric diffusion*.
-United States. [doi:10.2172/5591108](https://doi.org/10.2172/5591108).
+Springfield, VA: National Technical Information Service, 1982. [doi:10.2172/5591108](https://doi.org/10.2172/5591108).
-+ <a name="lees-1996">Lees</a>, Frank P. 1996. *Loss Prevention in the Process Industries, 2nd ed.* Oxford: Butterworth-Heinemann
++ <a name="lees-1996">Lees</a>, Frank P. *Loss Prevention in the Process Industries*, 2nd ed.
+Oxford: Butterworth-Heinemann, 1996
 + <a name="spicer-1989">Spicer</a>, Thomas O. and Jerry A. Havens.
-1989. *User's Guide for the DEGADIS 2.1 Dense Gas dispersion Model* United States Environmental Protection Agency EPA-450/4-89-019
+1989. *User's Guide for the DEGADIS 2.1 Dense Gas dispersion Model*.
+Research Triangle Park, NC: Office of Air Quality Planning and Standards, US EPA, 1989.
+[EPA-450/4-89-019](https://nepis.epa.gov/Exe/ZyNET.exe/2000J5GU.txt)
-+ <a name="seinfeld-1986">Seinfeld</a>, John H. 1986. *Atmospheric Chemistry and Physics of Air Pollution.* New York: John Wiley and Sons
++ <a name="seinfeld-1986">Seinfeld</a>, John H. *Atmospheric Chemistry and Physics of Air Pollution.* New York: John Wiley and Sons, 1986.
-+ <a name="turner-1970">Turner</a>, D. Bruce.
-1970. *Workbook of Atmospheric Dispersion Estimates.* United States Environmental Protection Agency.
++ <a name="turner-1970">Turner</a>, D. Bruce. *Workbook of Atmospheric Dispersion Estimates.* Research Triangle Park, NC: Office of Air Programs, US EPA, 1970.